wavefrontHQ/aws-cloudwatch/README.md

 # Overview
-This module calls the AWS [ListMetrics()](http://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_ListMetrics.html) API followed by multiple calls to [GetMetricStatistics()](http://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_GetMetricStatistics.html) to get metrics from AWS.
+This script calls the AWS [ListMetrics()](http://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_ListMetrics.html) API followed by multiple calls to [GetMetricStatistics()](http://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_GetMetricStatistics.html) to get metrics from AWS.

+The primary purpose of this script is to retrieve more statistics for a given metric than are currently obtained via the external integration.

 A dictionary configured by the 'metrics' key in the configuration file is used to determine which metrics should lead to a call to GetMetricStatistics().